danb0b/danb0b.github.io/content/notebook/computer-setup/03-common-tools.md

 ## Install common tools

-I've lumpted these all together to be able to run it more efficiently.
+I've lumped these all together to be able to run it more efficiently.
 You will need these tools.

 This assumes you installed a "minimal" version of Ubuntu